ActiveNick/HoloBot/README.md

 The bot demonstrated in this video is [The Maker Show Bot, also found here on GitHub](https://github.com/ActiveNick/TheMakerShowBot).
 Feel free to fork the code and plug HoloBot to your own chatbot.

-## Instructions / Notes
+## Instructions / Implementation Notes
 - The HoloBot model and sounds come from the [Holographic Academy](https://developer.microsoft.com/en-us/windows/holographic/academy) tutorial: [Holograms 240: Sharing Holograms].(https://developer.microsoft.com/en-us/windows/holographic/holograms_240).
+- HoloBot has finally been upgraded to a recent version of the HoloToolkit for Unity.
+See above for the specific version.
-- Uses Gaze Manager & Gesture Manager from [HoloToolkit for Unity](https://github.com/microsoft/HoloToolkit-Unity) (Input scripts).
+- Uses the InputManager from [HoloToolkit for Unity](https://github.com/microsoft/HoloToolkit-Unity) (prefab) for Gaze & Gesture management.
+- Now using the **Hand Draggable** script instead omn custom **Tap to Place**.
+- **MicrophoneManager.cs** now implements **IFocusable** for Gaze events (enter/leave), which triggers the speech recording.
 - Uses Text to Speech Manager from [HoloToolkit for Unity](https://github.com/microsoft/HoloToolkit-Unity) (Utilities scripts).
-- HoloBot still uses an older version of the HoloToolkit for Unity from September 2016.
-This will be upgraded to the latest version soon.
 - Make sure to copy a UWP build of **Newtonsoft.Json.dll** in the **/Plugins** folder of the HoloBot Unity project.
 - Edit the Inspector settings for the **Newtonsoft.Json.dll** plugin as follows: